monktastic/no-more-contempt/scratch/endless-summary.md

 ---

-There is a self-deception mechanism in our minds that actively prevents us from consciously acknowledging the full implications of our words and behaviors.
-When you perceive someone as "bad," this is what you are recognizing in them.
-Part of them knows perfectly well when what they are doing is wrong, but the "wrongness" is carefully hidden from conscious self-reflection.

-If you then feel contempt for them, then it is your _own_ self-deception that you are experiencing.
-That sentiment exists only to shield you from discovering what your subconscious is secretly doing: preparing to justify some behavior that will elevate or otherwise enrich you at the world's expense — and make you feel _righteous_ about it.
-It is exactly what you blame others for.

-The way this works is fiendishly clever.
-When you feel contempt for your enemies, they can subconsciously perceive the self-deception operating in you, even though you consciously cannot.
-This makes you appear "bad" to them for _precisely_ the same reason they do to you.
-So now they feel even _more_ justified in their behavior, which in turn makes you feel more justified in yours.

-This isn't an accident.
-Our self-deception is enabled by a kind of parasite in the mind, classically depicted as a devil on our shoulder.
-It knows how other people's devils behave, because theirs are fundamentally identical.
-Yours _knew_ how theirs would respond to contempt, and it wanted this, because it _strengthens_ theirs.
-Your devils are not enemies: they are _allies_.
-They _planned_ this.

-In fact, from a certain perspective, our devils behave more like limbs of a single distributed malevolent entity: _the Devil_, if you will.
-Its behavior is too clever for words, but I have to try.

----

-You know how people sometimes suspect that there's an "evil global conspiracy" lurking in the shadows, running the show behind the scenes?
-They are not crazy.
-They are subconsciously sensing something genuine: there is indeed an aspect of all of our minds communicating with itself beneath our conscious thresholds, shielding itself from discovery in _insanely_ clever ways.

-This "dark entity" continually drives humanity toward various kinds of Armageddon: situations in which everyone is violently proving just how good they are.
-It is why the US is headed toward civil war without anyone suspecting their own complicity, and explains bitter [divorces](https://www.gottman.com/blog/this-one-thing-is-the-biggest-predictor-of-divorce/) in which each side feels like the exclusive victim / hero.
-Nearly the whole world is caught in its terrible sway, evil provoking "righteous" retribution at every turn, without anyone ever noticing the true source of it all.

 Its greatest trick is to prevent us from suspecting, let alone detecting, our own role in keeping it alive.
 We only ever see the aspects of it that live "out there," which we then feel compelled to violently attack — but this just makes it stronger.
 We never notice that it is the aspect "in here" that initiated this perception and behavior in the first place.
 We are tilting at windmills.
 Any time we feel contempt, malice, or even self-righteousness toward _anybody,_ we are just feeding the Beast.